arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/dlaas-egress-github-template.md

 ---
-name: WML/DLaaS Custom Egress template
+name: WML Custom Egress template
-about: Template for IBM Support to request custom WML/DLaaS egress policies for customers
+about: Template for IBM Support to request custom WML egress policies for customers
 title: WML customer egress request for [WML INSTANCE ID]
-labels: DLaaS Retail Ops, WML-devOps, wml-dlaas
+labels: WML-devOps
 assignees: krishnamurthy-a, otucker, pvanrun

 ---

 # Watson Machine Learning - Deep Learning Custom Egress Request

-Upon request WML customers can ask to have their deep learning (DLaaS) training and scoring processes blocked from outbound access (egress) to the internet for security purposes.
+Upon request WML customers can ask to have their training and scoring processes blocked from outbound access (egress) to the internet for security purposes.
 They can do so by submitting a request to IBM Support.
 This is documented in the WML public cloud documentation.

 ---